isaiahmoligapuletasi/62finalproject/README.md

 ## Features:
 1. Outfit recommendation based on texture, color, style, and weather
 2. Laundry hamper that keeps track of dirty clothing items
-3. Least-worn and most-worn counts to identify favorite/least favorite pieces
+3. Least-worn and most-worn counts to identify least/most worn pieces
 4. Live weather integration using an external weather API

 ## For Users: How to Run the Program